gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## DTLS Key Management Parameter {#protectedassoc-parameter}

-The DTLS Key Management Parameter is used to negotiate the support of the DTLS chunk and the key management method used for the DTLS chunks.
+The DTLS Key Management Parameter is used to negotiate the support of the DTLS chunk and the Key Management Method used for the DTLS chunks.
 The format of this chunk parameter is depicted in {{key-management-parameter}}.

 ~~~~~~~~~~~ aasvg